AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/check-people-into-your-event-from-your-tablet.md

 ## Reverse a Check-In {#reverse-a-check-in}

-If you checked in a person by mistake, _before you synced with Marketo_, you can reverse the Attended status.
+If you checked in a person by mistake, _before you synced with Marketo_, you can reverse the [!UICONTROL Attended] status.

-1. Tap the name in the list, and in the person record, tap **Undo**.
+1. Tap the name in the list, and in the person record, tap **[!UICONTROL Undo]**.

    ![](assets/image2016-4-15-11-3a38-3a31.png)